You are here

 A class 1 notice (one publication) under Wis Stat § 985.07 shall contain a summary of the proposed budget that is described in step #1 above, along with notice of where the detailed budget may be examined and notice of the time and place of the public hearing.
 The following procedures are for publishing notice of the budget hearing and the proposed budget summary:

-Step #3 - Annual Meeting Requirements
+Step #3 - Hold an Annual Meeting

 Following the budget hearing, the electors at the annual meeting of common and union high school districts have the power to vote a tax for the purposes set forth in Wis Stat § 120.10.6.
 The school board of a unified school district has the power to vote the tax.